MichielStock/STMOZOO/instructions.md

 - [ ] document *every* function!
 Make sure that an external user can understand everything!
 Be liberal with comments in your code.
 Take a look at the [guidelines](https://docs.julialang.org/en/v1/manual/documentation/)

 ## Unit tests

+> **This part is optional!** Again, you only need to provide a notebook.
+You are encouraged to add some unit tests in the notebook (make it a hidden cell).
+You can do this by importing `Test` and add an `@testset` as decribed below.

 Great, we have written some code.
 The question is, does it work?
 Likely you have experimented in the REPL.
 For a larger project, we would like to have guarantees that it works, though.
 Luckily, this is very easy in Julia, where we can readily use [Unit testing](https://docs.julialang.org/en/v1/stdlib/Test/).